AmandaB2023/P1_Lackyle_Sporthorses/TESTING.md

 ### Responsive Design Checker

-The website was also checked using [link](https://responsivedesignchecker.com/) on various different screen sizes.
+The website was also checked using [Responsive Design Checker](https://responsivedesignchecker.com/) on various different screen sizes.

 *   Desktop